percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ###  Splicing Attack

-The splicing attack is an attack where an Media Distributor receiving multiple media sources splices one media stream into the other.
+The splicing attack is an attack where a Media Distributor receiving multiple media sources splices one media stream into the other.
 If the Media Distributor is able to change the SSRC without the receiver having any method for verifying the original source ID, then the Media Distributor could first deliver stream A and then